ralphschaefer/clusterRedesign/cluster.md

-# akka cluster: framework to build self organizing cluster
+# akka cluster

+--
+* Technologie suitable for redesigning a monolithic application ?
+* Short explanation of akka cluster "artifacts" and patterns
+* Possible usecases for the "Simplifer"

 ---

 ## Cluster patterns